Myths, Truths, and FAQs about Bankruptcy

 WHO SHOULD NOT FILE FOR BANKRUPTCY?

 Generally, people who are in a stressed financial situation are eligible for bankruptcy.
 However, people who own and want to retain too much property and cannot propose a plan that would allow them to keep their property may not want to file for bankruptcy since their property could be liquidated by the trustee.
+Your attorney will be able to give you a clear picture of what your bankruptcy options are and we will not advise you to file bankruptcy if it is not in your best interests.

 DOES MY SPOUSE NEED TO FILE?